faranalytics/streams-logger/README.md

 Returns: `<Promise<void>>`

 ## How to Implement a Transform

-In order to implement a `Transform` first define an asynchronous transform function and extend the Transform class.
+In order to implement a `Transform`:
+1. Define an asynchronous transform function.
+2. Extend the Transform class.

 For example, the following implementation will convert numeric strings to numbers.
+In this example `writableObjectMode` and `readableObjectMode` are both set to true; hence, the object mode should be set with respect to the inputs and outputs of your `Transform`.

 ```ts
 async function transform(data: string): Promise<number> {